junguler/ffmpeg-examples/video filters for ffmpeg & mpv/README.md

 [mpv](https://mpv.io/)

-add ffmpeg to your systems @PATH and open a terminal
+add ffmpeg to your systems @PATH if it's not already and open a terminal

 we also need a video clip to apply our filters to